Susan Collins

-Generally regarded as a moderate Republican, Collins is often a pivotal vote in the Senate.
+Generally seen as a moderate Republican, Collins is often a pivotal vote in the Senate.
 She was one of three Republicans to vote against a partial repeal of the Affordable Care Act.
 She was the sole Republican to vote against confirming Amy Coney Barrett to the Supreme Court and one of three to vote to confirm Ketanji Brown Jackson.
-As a pro-choice Republican, she drew scrutiny for her vote to confirm Brett Kavanaugh, who joined the majority opinion in Dobbs v.
+Meanwhile, as a pro-choice Republican, Collins drew scrutiny for her vote to confirm Brett Kavanaugh, who joined the majority opinion in Dobbs v.
 Jackson Women's Health Organization, which overturned Roe v.
 Wade.
-In 2021, Collins became the longest-serving Republican woman senator in history, surpassing Margaret Chase Smith, who held the same Senate seat.
-Collins opposed the Women's Health Protection Act.
 In procedural issues, she has maintained her support for the 60-vote Senate threshold, arguing for bipartisan compromise and preserving the filibuster.
-Collins was a pivotal Republican vote for the Trump administration's Tax Cuts and Jobs Act, though she later expressed concern about some of its provisions.

 During the impeachment trial of Bill Clinton, Collins was one of the few Republican senators who voted to acquit him on both charges.
 During the first impeachment trial of Donald Trump, Collins joined most other Senate Republicans in voting to acquit on both charges.
 In his second impeachment trial, she was one of seven Republicans to vote to convict Trump of incitement of insurrection.